monoklabs/monok-docs/docs/api.rst

 sort (optional)   	The type of sort you wish the list of generated content
-                  	to have, either ‘popularity’ for most popular first or ‘date’ for latest articles first, default is popularity. product (optional)  	Chose what kind of content to return (generated articles, clustered articles or scraped articles)
+                  	to have, either ‘popularity’ for most popular first or ‘date’ for latest articles first, default is popularity. product (optional)  	Choose what kind of content to return: "articlegeneration" (generated artices), "cluster" (clustered articles) or "scrape" (scraped articles)
 ===================   	==================================================================